Usual payments

 International services

-Two years on from Brexit, we must remind you that any purchase made for delivery outside of the UK (eg: EUROPEAN countries) does NOT include UK sales tax (VAT).
+Following Brexit, we must remind you that any purchase made for delivery outside of the UK (eg: EUROPEAN countries) does NOT include UK sales tax (VAT).

-Sales tax/duty will be as your own national rates, and any handling fees are your responsibility to be paid upon import.
+Sales tax/duty will be as your own national rates, and any handling fees are YOUR responsibility to be paid upon import.

 If you do not agree, please do not purchase.